Nonlinear nonlocal Douglas identity: Introduction

 The paper is organized as follows.
 Section \ref{sec:prelim} contains definitions and basic facts.
 Subsection \ref{sec:pot-theo-notions} introduces notions from the probabilistic potential theory and Subsection \ref{sec:fp} introduces our nonlinear setting and novel Sobolev--Bregman spaces $\vdp$ and $\xdp$ defined by the condition of finiteness of the respective sides of \eqref{eq:nsDi}.
+In \eqref{e.cFH} we collect in one place four (equivalent) approximations for our Bregman divergence, which appear in the literature.
 In Section \ref{sec:harm} we generalize the Hardy--Stein identities of \cite{MR3251822} and \cite{MR4088505} to our present context.
 This is instrumental for the proof of the Douglas identity in Section \ref{sec:mainthm}.
 In Corollary~\ref{coro:extension} we conclude that the Poisson integral $P_D$ and the restriction to $D^c$ are the extension and trace operators between the Sobolev--Bregman spaces.
 In view toward applications in variational problems, in Section~\ref{sec:aug} we prove the Douglas formula with the remainder for the energy of sufficiently regular nonharmonic functions.
-We also show that harmonic functions are quasi-minimizers of the considered nonlinear nonlocal forms, but in general not minimizers.
-In Section~\ref{sec:discussion} we give, for $p\ge 2$, the following result for Poisson integrals $u=P_D[g]$ and the more usual integral forms based on the $p$-increments of functions:
+We also show that harmonic functions are quasi-minimizers of the considered nonlinear nonlocal forms, but in general not minimizers. \ar{In Section~\ref{sec:app} we apply our results for the analysis of the Dirichlet-to-Neumann operator in $L^p$ for $p\geq 2$.
+Finally,} in Section~\ref{sec:discussion} we give, for $p\ge 2$, the following result for Poisson integrals $u=P_D[g]$ and the more usual integral forms based on the $p$-increments of functions:

 It follows that $g\mapsto P_D[g]$ is an extension operator for nonlocal Sobolev-type spaces $\wdp$, defined by the finiteness of the left-hand side.
 In the remainder of Section \ref{sec:discussion} we compare $\vdp$ and $\wdp$.